GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Poul Anderson*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts